tbpg/gograph/README.md

 GoGraph builds graphs out of Go source code.

-GoGraph currently only works with Structs.
+GoGraph currently only works with structs.

 Install
 -------